 Christopher has worked with CCOs in 150 large companies and has experience in change management, reputation-building, project management, coaching and facilitating learning sessions.

 He started in broadcast journalism where he covered events in Latin America for NBC News, based in Mexico and later in Europe and the Middle East for Sky News, based in London.
 Chris has an MBA from London Business School and an M.A. in Spanish and Russian from the University of Edinburgh.
-Speaks English and Spanish.
+He speaks English, French and Spanish.

 Improve your odds for achieving lasting change.